intuition-io/intuition/README.md

 Overview
 --------

-**NeuronQuant** is a set of tools and an engine meant to let you easily and intuitively build your own **automated quantitative trading system**.
+**QuanTrade** is a set of tools and an engine meant to let you easily and intuitively build your own **automated quantitative trading system**.
 It is designed to let financial, developer and scientist dudes (together sounds great) explore, test and deploy market technical hacks.

-While the project is still at an early age, you can already write, or use, **buy/sell signal algorithms, and portfolio allocation strategies**.
+While the project is still at an early age, you can already write, or use, **signal detection algorithms, and portfolio allocation strategies**.
-Then just plug it in the system and watch it from your dev-console or the web app run on **backtest** or **live-trading** mode.
+Then just plug it in the system and watch it from your dev-console or the web app run on **backtest** or **live** mode.

-In addition the project propose facilities to build a distributed system and 21st century application (big data, fat computations, d3.js and other html5 stuff), tools to mix languages like Python, node.js and R and a financial library.
+In addition the project proposes facilities to build a distributed system and 21st century application (big data, fat computations, d3.js and other html5 stuff), tools to mix languages like Python, node.js and R and a financial library.
 You will find some goodies like machine learning forecast, markowitz portfolio optimization, genetic optimization, sentiment analysis from twitter, ...